lichendust/meander/readme.md

     meander -s input
     meander --scene input

-- `input` uses the original input markers from the text. ⭐
+- `input` uses the original input markers from the text.*
 - `remove` removes all of them from the output.
 - `generate` creates a new sequence starting from `1`, which increments correctly across multiple files.